Logius-standaarden/API-Design-Rules/DesignRules.md

 In order to meet the complete security objectives, every implementer MUST also apply a range of controls not mentioned in this section.

-Note: security controls for signing and encrypting of application level messages will be part of a separate extension, [Signing and Encryption](https://geonovum.github.io/KP-APIs/API-strategie-modules/encryption/).
+Note: security controls for signing and encrypting of application level messages are part of separate extensions: [Signing](https://geonovum.github.io/KP-APIs/API-strategie-modules/signing-jades/) and [Encryption](https://geonovum.github.io/KP-APIs/API-strategie-modules/encryption/).

 <span id="api-11"></span>
 <div class="rule" id="/core/transport/tls" data-type="technical">